-How lamotrigine works
+How does lamotrigine work?

-Lamotrigine is a type of anticonvulsant drug that acts by blocking sodium channels - reducing the amount of sodium released by nerves as they transmit messages to and from the brain.
+Lamotrigine is a type of anticonvulsant drug that acts by blocking sodium channels, reducing the amount of sodium released by nerves as they transmit messages to and from the brain.
 This can reduce or block some messages and thus reduce the sensation of pain.

 Inflammation in the central nervous system leads to increased levels of nitric oxide and sodium, both of which can damage nerve cells.
 Lamotrigine's role in regulating the chemical processes within nerves has led to it being studied to see if it has a neuroprotective effect.

 Lamotrigine is taken orally as tablets for the treatment of pain.
 Experimental doses range from 25–400mg per day.
 People start on a low dose that is gradually increased.